wapsol/tag2contacts/spec.md

 ## 1. Introduction

-This document specifies the software requirements for the Odoo Contact-Tag Module.
 This module extends the functionality of Odoo Version 16 by adding the feature to list all contacts related to a specific contact tag.

 ## 2. General Description